In the past, link building was less about bringing people straight to your site and more about making sure Google rank your site as high as possible.

 * Images in this section have been edited to protect actual data

 In order to understand the bigger picture of your link building it can be beneficial to know how links have assisted conversions that they have not been attributed to it.
-Google Analytics uses first click attribution; this means that if a user has come to your site having searched for your product organically, then is encouraged to come back and make a purchase following a link you have built, the conversion is shown as organic.
+Google Analytics uses last click attribution; this means that if a user has come to your site having searched for your product organically, then is encouraged to come back and make a purchase through a link you have built, the conversion is shown as referral.
+However if there is a third visit to the site where the user has searched for your brand name, the conversion will be organic and you won't know that it wouldn't have happened without your link building unless you use Multi Channel Funnels.

 So does your link building assist conversions at all?